 I think it’s safe to say we’ve all faked an orgasm before, but why?
+How do I know if they’re faking an orgasm?
 The phrase “fake it til you make it” shouldn’t apply to sex.
 Ever.
 So, why did we feel so inclined to say we did when we didn’t?
 In this insightful and educational blog, sexologist Dr. Marty Klein debunks why clitoris owners sometimes fake orgasms.
 It is an ideal read for partners of clitoris owners (and clitoris owners themselves) on why fake orgasms happen, along with partner-to-partner communication techniques and products to ensure they don’t happen.

 “How do I know if they’re faking orgasm?” is a question I receive a lot, and I am concerned when anyone asks.
 It suggests a breakdown in communication and probably a lack of trust, and those are both bigger issues than the orgasm itself.
 If that’s what’s going on, do address this.

 Step one: ask.
 Don’t accuse; ask.
 Be curious.
-The question, by the way, is “How do I know when you come?”
-It’s a reasonable question if asked in a friendly way (and only once or twice, not every week).
+“Moreover, the question is ‘How do I know when you come?’
+It’s a reasonable question if asked in a friendly way (and only once or twice, not every week).”

 Never assume a vulva owner is faking orgasm.
 Instead, remove the typical reasons they might do so, including: